Appsterdam/open/resources/FreeWorkspace.md

 _Collaborate with your colleagues at our HQ and free workspace._

-## A Lab, Workhotel.001
+## A Lab, Workhotel.006

 Appsterdam HQ is located at Overhoeksplein 2, 1031 KS, Amsterdam.
 This is the home of [A Lab](http://a-lab.nl), Amsterdam's hot new tech hive, located at the old Shell campus, right across the river from Centraal Station.

-We have 28 seats around 4 tables in a large open space right by the front entrance of the building.
+We have 28 seats around 4 tables in a large open space in room Workhotel.006.

 See the [panorama pic](http://360.io/SCRLA4).